 Plastic litter boxes should be replaced every year (more often if you have multiple cats or it takes a lot of abuse from scratching and scooping).
 Stainless steel litter boxes don’t need replacing as often but still need a good cleaning every month or so.

 To clean the litter box, remove all the old litter and fill the basin with very hot water and a little dish soap.
-If it’s in need of a more deep cleaning, you can add 1/2 cup of white vinegar per gallon of hot water and let it soak.
+If it’s in need of a more deep cleaning, you can add 1/2 cup of white vingar per gallon of hot water and let it soak.
 Then give it a thorough rinse.
 When dry, add fresh litter, and you’re ready to go.
 Don’t forget to clean your litter scoop the same way and wipe down the area around the litter box as well.

-Cleaning Furniture and Upholstery
+How to Clean Furniture and Upholstery with Pets

-Check Expiration Dates
+Check Expiration Dates and Toss Old Items

 Spring cleaning is an ideal time to look at all your pet supplies and check expiration dates on things like:

-• Medications
+- Medications

-• Flea/tick/heartworm preventatives
+- Flea/tick/heartworm preventatives

-• Supplements
+- Supplements

-• Treats
+- Treats

-• Wet food
+- Wet food

-• Dry kibble
+- Dry kibble

 Don’t forget to check your emergency supplies as well.
 If you have extra pet food, water, and medications in your emergency kit, you may need to replace any that expired.